flaxmans/VCFtoSummStats/README.md

 # VCFtoSummStats

-A tool for generating a "tidy", plain-text file of allele frequencies from a VCF.
+A tool for generating a "tidy", plain-text file of SNP summaries from a VCF.

 ## Building the program